scnwwu/vscode-sas-extension/README.md

 - Notes
   - A session will be created the first time you run, which may take some time.
-  - Currently only HTML output is supported to show.
+  - Currently only HTML output is supported.
 By default it will wrap `ods html5` to the code submitted.
-You can disable it by uncheck `Get ODS HTML5 output` in settings.
+You can disable it by uncheck `Get ODS HTML5 output` in the settings.
   - The code in "current" editor will be submitted.
-Please be sure to focus the editor you want before click the Run button.
+Please be sure to focus the editor you want before clicking the Run button.
-  - You can run `Close current session` command to reset connection if anything wrong.
+  - You can run `Close current session` command to reset connections if anything goes wrong.